Boundary Components of Mumford-Tate Domains: Summary of Results

-Consequently one desires, as a first step, some simple conditions under which $\Gamma_{\sigma}\backslash B(\sigma)$ has a canonical model over $\bar{\QQ}$.
-Such conditions are laid out in Proposition \ref{prop hatch} and Theorem \ref{thm structure} (and its corollaries), and put to work on examples in $\S$8.
+Our results on the structure of $\overline{B(N)}$ are put to work on examples in $\S$8.
 There, we first consider cases where $D$ is a period domain for Hodge structures of weight 1, 2, and 3 (with $G=Sp_{4}$ or $SO(4,1)$), the last of which was the focus of \cite{GGK2}.
-Turning to subdomains, we then treat Carayol's weight 3 example (with $G=U(2,1)$ and Hodge numbers $(1,2,2,1)$) and an {}``exceptional'' domain for weight 2 Hodge structures with Mumford-Tate group $G_{2}$ and Hodge numbers $(2,3,2)$.
+Turning to subdomains, we then treat Carayol's weight 3 example (with $G=U(2,1)$ and Hodge numbers $(1,2,2,1)$) and an ``exceptional'' domain for weight 2 Hodge structures with Mumford-Tate group $G_{2}$ and Hodge numbers $(2,3,2)$.
+The boundary components for two other $G_{2}$-related examples, including the one mentioned earlier, will be worked out from an alternative viewpoint in \cite{KP2}.

+To carry out this program one also needs to know how the $\{\Gamma_{\sigma} \backslash B(\sigma)\}$ are adjoined to $\Gamma \backslash D$.
+Theorem \ref{thm Ku} and its proof show how to generalize the results of \cite{KU} on logarithmic partial compactifications to the Mumford-Tate setting.

-It is natural to expect that the new technology of Mumford-Tate domains and their boundary components should have some applications to variations of Hodge structures, say over a fixed curve $\mathcal{S}$.
+It is natural to expect that the new technology of Mumford-Tate domains and their boundary components should have implications for variations of Hodge structures, say over a fixed curve $\mathcal{S}$.
 In $\S10$ we obtain some refined rigidity and Arakelov-type finiteness results for VHS on $\mathcal{S}$ with fixed local system, Hodge numbers and M-T group.
 We make the elementary observation that they might be classified by their values in a single boundary component, which already in the rigid case should be of arithmetic interest.
+To a Hodge theorist, this application should legitimize our construction all on its own!
 A key example is the geometric $G_{2}$-VHS (with Hodge numbers $(1,1,1,1,1,1,1)$) arising in the work of Dettweiler and Reiter \cite{DR} (partly based on \cite{Ka}), which is the subject of $\S9$.